hiddenSymmetries/simsopt/docs/source/example_dipole_arrays.rst

   nphi = 32
   ntheta = 32

-After optimization, we obtain the following result in Paraview.
+After optimization, we obtain a result similar to the following in Paraview.

 .. image:: PassiveArrayFinal.png
    :width: 600